If you suffer from nerve pain or peripheral neuropathy, you know how difficult it can be to do even the simplest of tasks.

-Anti-seizure medicines can also help dull the pain.
+Anti-seizure medicines such as Gabapentin (neurontin) can also help dull the pain.
 The same chemicals that help prevent seizures or convulsions are able to block the chemicals that cause pain.
 Like antidepressants, anti-seizure medications often cause side effects.
 Those effects can include swelling, dizziness and drowsiness.

 3. Take Vitamins and Supplements

 Neuropathy is often caused by certain vitamin deficiencies.
 Even when a person isn't deficient in certain vitamins, taking vitamin supplements can help reduce the pain.